diegoaranas/gpt-grading/README.md

 Some subfolders of the `grades` folder are not included in this repository, as they contain private student data.
 The `grades` folder should be placed in the root of this repository.

 The criteria for grading is specified on the `assignment1_prompt_blueprint` variable which is defined in `constants.py`.
 This file also contains instructions on how to complete the assignment.
-The assignments are taken from the following website, with the permission of the author: https://tedsider.org/teaching/intro/intro.html
+The assignments are taken from Ted Sider's (Intro to Philosophy)[https://tedsider.org/teaching/phil-101/] course, with the permission of the author.

 After running `notebook.ipynb`, the `grades` folder should contain the following files: